antfu/talks/2025-10-09/src/slides.md

 <div text-3em><span font-serif font-800>NOT ONLY</span> about Visualizations</div>

 <!--
-That's said, I also wanted to mention that Vite DevTools is NOT ONLY about internal data visualizations.
+That said, I also wanted to mention that Vite DevTools is NOT ONLY about internal data visualizations.
 -->

 ---